-One side note: if you log-in via a Microsoft account, you'll need to visit their site to change your password.
+One side note: if you log-in via a Microsoft account, you'll need to visit their site (opens in new tab) to change your password.
 Also, Microsoft now lets you log into your account without a password at all.

 Otherwise: if you are unsure how to go about changing your password on Windows 10, then just follow our step-by-step instructions below and your device will be secure within minutes.

 1. Open the Start Menu and select Settings

 The Start Menu can be found in the lower-left corner of the toolbar, just press the Windows logo to open it.
 Alternatively, you can type "settings" into the search bar to the right of the Start Menu icon.

 Now that you have the Settings Menu open, you need to select the Accounts option.
 If for any reason you’re having trouble locating it, you can also search for Accounts using the search bar located at the top of the Settings Menu.

 Running up along the left side of the Accounts Menu, is a list of submenus.
 Select the one labeled Sign-in options from the list.
 Once again there is also a search bar, should you have any issues locating the Sign-in options tab.

 In the Sign-in options Menu, there will be a tab labeled ‘Password’, select it, and then hit the change button at the bottom.
 You can also press Ctrl + Alt + Del and choose 'Change Password' from the submenu that will subsequently open.